Wilczur-star/game-qa-portfolio/BABBDI-QA-Test/Test-Plan.md

 ## Evidence

 Video recordings were captured for the reported findings.
-Media files are not included in this repository.

 ## Limitations